claudiocapanema/poi_detection/README.md

  - Where you wanna save the classified PoIs (***poi_classification_filename*** parameter).
  - The ground truth of the dataset (***ground_truth*** parameter)

-The are three "execution options":
+There are three "execution options":
  - "find_pois": applied to generate the users' pois.
  - "validate": applied to validate the generated users' pois.
  - "find_pois_and_validate": applied to run together the two previous options.